hmcts/fact-data-api/src/functionalTest/README.md

 ## Running Tests

-Make sure the application and database are running first as per documentation.
+Make sure the application is running first as per documentation.

 Then run the functional tests: